nathanaccidentally/OSRestoreX/README.md

 2. Go into settings app and 'Erase all Content and Settings'
 3. Enjoy your freshly restored device on a Jailbreakable firmware!

+This will remove all tweaks from your device and reverse stashing by Coolstars Stashing for 9.3.3-10.
+It will do quite a bit to remove all un-needed files from your device to make for a fresher install as best as it can.
+It will also remove mobilesubstrate from your device so dpkg should handle removal of leftover files.
+(Including Anemone themes and their data.)

 ### DISCLAIMER:

 I have only tried this on iOS 10.2 and 10.1.1 and OSRestore may not be compatible with other firmwares.
 I am not responsible for any damage to your device.